-North Korea vows to 'make the US pay dearly' as sanctions tighten
+North Korea defends nuke program as sanctions tighten

 ASEAN foreign ministers also issued a joint statement condemning the missile tests and calling for "the complete, verifiable and irreversible denuclearization of the Korean Peninsula."

-CNN's Richard Roth at the United Nations; Ivan Watson in Manila; Taehoon Lee in Seoul and Sol Han in Hong Kong contributed to this report
+CNN's Richard Roth at the United Nations; Ivan Watson in Manila; Taehoon Lee in Seoul; Sol Han in Hong Kong; and Emma Burrows in Moscow contributed to this report